Central North Island 220 kV Capacity Project

 We need to continually operate, maintain and develop New Zealand's transmission network – the National Grid – to ensure we meet the ongoing electricity needs of New Zealanders.

-There are three areas of potential constraint in Transpower's North Island network with respect to the amount of generation required to be connected/transported around the island due to New Zealand's progress to a zero-carbon economy.
 This project is about increasing the capacity of the 220 kV grid between Bunnythorpe and Whakamaru in a staged manner to meet the requirements of increasing generation and demand.
 Similar projects are underway with respect to the capacity of the HVDC and further investment in the Wairakei Ring (subsequent to the Atiamuri series reactor project underway).
-The first project underway is to increase the operating temperature of the sections of our two lines that connect between Tokaanu and Whakamaru (known as a thermal upgrade).
+The first project underway is to increase the operating temperature of the sections of our two lines that connect between Tokaanu and Whakamaru (known as a thermal upgrade), followed by replacement of the conductor (wire) to provide greater capacity.
+Following this work, (around 2026) Transpower will undertake another thermal upgrade on the southern portion of these lines between Bunnythorpe and Tokaanu

-As part of our Net Zero Grid Pathways work, we have identified that with the expected eventual closure of Tiwai Aluminium smelter and expected new generation in the North Island there is significant economic benefit to New Zealand in relieving potential constraints in our core network in addition to the Clutha Upper Waitaki Lines Project which has recently been completed.
+As part of our Net Zero Grid Pathways work, we have identified that with the expected electrification (ie electric vehicles and industrial processes) and expected new generation in the North Island there is significant economic benefit to New Zealand in relieving potential constraints in our core network.
 More information on the Net Zero Grid Pathways Project can be found here.
-The thermal upgrade work is the first tranche of projects to increase capacity - and will provide around an extra 220 MW of capacity in the region.

 More Information